DaniGCaff/Sofware-Planner/README.md

 # Spring-samples

 Well this is a repository originally planned to be my spring samples repository.
-However, in a last-year course, we will asked to deploy a java app, so I used this as final delivery.
+However, in a last-year course, we were asked to deploy a java app, so I used this as final delivery.

 It is a "Sofware Planner" app that consist of a mashup of two APIs: Github and Trello.
 Main idea is to plann in Trello, and then assign goals to your team, then each programmer should commit with a specific string in the commit description.